knative/serving/docs/telemetry.md

 Then you can use two different setups:

-1. **150-stackdriver-prod**: This configuration collects logs & metrics from user containers, build controller and Istio requests.
+1. **150-stackdriver-prod**: This configuration collects logs and metrics from user containers, build controller, and Istio requests.

 ```shell
 kubectl apply -R -f config/monitoring/100-common \